-The award was established in 2013 by his wife, Mrs. Hannelore Russell-Wood, with an initial five-year gift.
+The Anthony J.R.
+Russell-Wood Undergraduate Award was established in 2013 by his wife, Mrs. Hannelore Russell-Wood, with an initial five-year gift.

 The award comprises:

 - A travel allowance of $2,000

 Any student enrolled in the Portuguese Language Program, who has an intermediate level of competence or above, in the fields of: